HicServices/RDMP/Documentation/CodeTutorials/UserInterfaceOverview.md

 You can instigate this process by calling `IActivateItems.Activate<T, T2>(T2 databaseObject)`  Where `T` is the object that should be shown in the UI control of Type `T2`

-Only one instance of a given UI Type can be open at once per databaseObject (i.e. you cannot have two `CatalogeUI` tabs showing the same `Catalogue`).
+Only one instance of a given UI Type can be open at once per databaseObject (i.e. you cannot have two `CatalogueUI` tabs showing the same `Catalogue`).
 If you try to do this the `IActivateItems` will just bring the existing instance to the front.

 Tabs are automatically persisted when exiting the program by recording the Type of the UI and the ID of the object being hosted.